TomatenKuchenDEV/docs/docs/moderation/settings.md

 Minimum account age for newly joined Discord users.
 If they are not old enough, they will be kicked.

+## Minimum account age warning {#setting-min-age-warning}

+Similar to the above setting, but only sends a warning into the [team channel](#setting-team-channel) instead of kicking the user.

 ## AutoMod caps percentage {#setting-automod-caps}

 At what percentage of capital letters in a message (30-100, default 70) the bot will start deleting it due to too many caps.